 Tip: Slightly ball the roots for easier planting.

-If the leaves begin to yellow after a few months, add a little water soluble
+If the leaves begin to yellow after a few months, add a little water-soluble fertilizer.

 Remove any dead plants and leaves.
 Prune back excessive growth, as needed.

 Otherwise, only open the lid to allow excess moisture to escape.